mbastard/TargetingCustomers_DAIB/README.md

 transactions.json contains information specific transaction across the promotion period.
 * person is the customer membership identification.
 * event is the event - either offer received, offer viewed, offer complete or transaction.
 * value.offer.id is the promotion identification.
 * value.amount is the amount spent in GBP for a given transaction.
-* value.offer_id is the promotion identification.
+* value.offer_id is the promotion identification. (link to portfolio.json)
 * value.reward is the monetary value of the promotion.
 * time time from the beginning of the promotion period.